 Here’s how the best of the best stack up.

-Editor’s note: this article was updated on September 15, 2020, to replace the Jabra Elite 85h with the Microsoft Surface Headphones 2 and to add the Sennheiser PXC 550-II and the Sony WH-1000XM3 to the notable mentions section.
+Editor’s note: this article was updated on December 15, 2020, to include the Drop x Sennheiser HD 6XX in the notable mentions section.

 The best Bluetooth headphones under $400 are the Sony WH-1000XM4